 It's always painful to part ways with beloved characters and storylines, but we're starting to get used to the streaming platform's circle of life.
 Below we've uncovered the series that are leaving Netflix in 2022, as well as the ones that have been outright nixed.
 Make sure to plan your TV binges accordingly!

 Fortunately, we can count on the cycle to keep replenishing addicting shows.
 Check out what's new on Netflix.
 This year, we have already been blessed with Bridgerton season 2, Stranger Things season 4 and our new guilty obsession, Selling The OC.
 Anything for more O-Group drama, right?!

 Netflix canceled shows: What's saying goodbye in 2022

-Of the show's cancelation, Sackhoff said: "I'd like to thank every single person who watched and supported Another Life on @netflix...I wish we could do more seasons but sadly it's just not in the cards."
+Of the show's cancelation, Sackhoff said, "I'd like to thank every single person who watched and supported Another Life on @netflix...I wish we could do more seasons but sadly it's just not in the cards."

 Derry Girls, the hit comedy detailing the lives of five high school students in Northern Ireland, was canceled back in 2021—but it's not over yet!

-The first season aired all the way back in 2018, and the second in 2019, but the show has been off air since then despite the fact that it was commissioned for a third season, due to Covid-related filming delays.
-Fans will know that the show is currently airing its fourth and final season, which started in April 2022.
+The first season aired all the way back in 2018, and the second in 2019, but the show has been off the air since then, despite the fact that it was commissioned for a third season, due to COVID-related filming delays.
+Derry Girls originally aired on Channel 4 in the UK, but it is now available on Netflix in both the US and UK.

 Peaky Blinders has taken the world by storm during its five-season run, but sadly, fans are preparing to say goodbye to Tommy Shelby and the gang, as the show has now been canceled and will be ending after its sixth season has aired.
 The sixth series began in the UK at the end of February.